runpod/docs/docs/serverless/pricing.md

 Container storage is charged only while your workers are running.
 When all workers are scaled down, you will no longer be charged.

-## Cost optimization tips

-### Minimize cold starts

-Use [FlashBoot](/serverless/endpoints/endpoint-configurations#flashboot) to reduce cold start times (included at no extra charge).
-For latency-sensitive applications, increase the number of [active workers](/serverless/endpoints/endpoint-configurations#worker-configuration).
-Set appropriate [idle timeout](/serverless/endpoints/endpoint-configurations#idle-timeout) values based on your request frequency pattern to balance cost and performance.

-### Control execution costs

-Set reasonable [execution timeout limits](/serverless/endpoints/endpoint-configurations#execution-timeout) to prevent runaway jobs from consuming excessive resources.
-Optimize your code to reduce processing time where possible.
-Choose GPU types appropriate for your workload size rather than overprovisioning resources.

-### Storage optimization

-Use [network volumes](/pods/storage/create-network-volumes) for persistent storage needs (billed separately from Serverless).
-Optimize your container size to reduce storage costs during runtime.
+To reduce container costs, use [network volumes](/pods/storage/create-network-volumes) for persistent storage needs (billed separately from Serverless).

 ## Billing support